LijoyJ/LightWeightAI-docs/LightWeightAI-Overview .md

 -   **Kernel**

-&nbsp;&nbsp;&nbsp;&nbsp;Basic mathematical arithmetic operations and operators.It can also be connected to third-party acceleration libraries.<br />
+Basic mathematical arithmetic operations and operators.It can also be connected to third-party acceleration libraries.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;Default operator supports optimization.<br />
+Default operator supports optimization.<br />

 -   **Memory**